xanxys/fiber/README.md

 and it's inconceivable to observe emergence of "innovative" evolutuion in realistic compute resource.

-On the other hand, some AL systems (e.g. Tierra) has hard-coded notion of self-replicating entities, which makes it easier to observe some low-level evolutionary phenomena (e.g. parasitism, gene transfer), but makes it denies oppurtunity to observe emergence of replicating system.
+On the other hand, some AL systems (e.g. Tierra) has hard-coded notion of self-replicating entities, which makes it easier to observe some low-level evolutionary phenomena (e.g. parasitism, gene transfer), but it denies oppurtunity to observe emergence of replicating system.

-Fiber tries to be simple enough to leave room for emergence, yet complex enough to allow manual construction (programming) of self replicating state.
+Fiber tries to be simple enough to leave room for emergence, yet complex enough to allow manual construction (programming) of non-trivial self replicator.

 ### 2. Efficient, deterministic execution
 Lots of AL systems uses 2D/3D chemistry/physics and/or floating points, which makes efficient execution almost impossible.
-Non-determinism arising from floating point also makes it much harder to reproduce experimental results.
+Non-determinism arising from floating point and implementation complexity also makes it much harder to reproduce experimental results.

 Cellular-automata / core-world based systems are much better in performance aspect.
-(I'm disregarding HashLife algorithm, because I believe complex multi-level systems cannot be compressed efficiently without introducing approximations.)
+(I'm disregarding HashLife algorithm here, because I believe complex multi-level systems cannot be compressed efficiently without introducing approximations.)